Photo Management Issue

 - Error while trying to delete photos (228)

 - Error reading free space on SD card (FEE)

 You can find the triggering event code and when it occurred by viewing the System Messages on the Status page for this installation.
 System Messages are indicated with an * next to the Status.

-- Tempo and Mach II running APEX firmware: Check that your Photo File Handling configuration is correct.
+- Tempo: Check that your Photo File Handling configuration is correct.
 You can change these settings from your installation’s Config page under Photo File Handling.
-Check the box to Start deleting old photos from the SD card, when it's free space drops below 64 MB.
+Check the box to Start deleting old photos from the SD card, when it’s free space drops below 64 MB.
 These settings won’t affect the camera’s capture settings.
 Recommended settings: Files to upload to cloud: JPEG and Files to transfer to SDD: JPEG + RAW.

 - Mach II: Check that your Photo File Handling configuration is correct.
 You can change these settings from your installation’s Config page under Photo File Handling.
 You can set requirements for when the system deletes a file from the microSD card.
 These settings won’t affect the camera’s capture settings.
 Recommended settings: Upload: ‘jpeg only’ and Save to external drive: ‘save jpeg and raw’.

 - Updating to the latest firmware can improve system behaviour.
 Contact our Support Team to update the firmware remotely.

 - Mach II: Turn off End of Day uploads, so the system will clear the queue.
 To turn off an End of Day upload, go to your installation’s Config page and clear your settings from the End of day uploading section.
 If you have set Photo File Handling set to upload none, the system will delete photos automatically.